Track and Field pathway

 - Act as a technical manager or clerk of course at county and regional levels.

-- Able to write reports for officials seeking to upgrade to level 2 or 3, after having served 2 years as a level 3 official.
+- Able to write reports for officials seeking to upgrade to Level 3, after having served 2 years as a Level 3 official.

 County Officials’ Secretaries (Track & Field)